zammad/zammad-org/src/it/documentation/use/basics/work-with-tickets.md

 ### Add an article from scratch

-Click on the `Add internal note` button below the ticket's articles.
-This opens the editor with activated **Note** type and internal visibility.
+Below the last article, click the `Add internal note` button (or `Add reply` if you are a customer).
+This opens the editor with the appropriate channel and visibility selected.
 You can change the type or visibility if you like.
 To answer the customer directly or to forward a specific article, use the corresponding buttons under an article.
 Read the next section for more information.

-![Screenshot shows the Add internal note button below the ticket's articles](/screenshots/cypress/documentation/use/basics.cy.js/new-article.png)
+![Screenshot shows the action row under the last article in the ticket detail view](/screenshots/cypress/documentation/use/basics.cy.js/new-article.png)

 ### Respond to an article